Rahul Bajaj: Personal life and death

 His sons Rajiv Bajaj and Sanjiv Bajaj are involved in the management of his companies.
-His daughter Sunaina is married to Manish Kejriwal, the former head of Temasek India.
+His daughter, Sunaina Kejriwal was the director of the Kamalnayan Bajaj Hall and Art Gallery, and died in October 2024, aged 53, after three years with cancer, and was married to Manish Kejriwal, the former head of Temasek India.

 Bajaj died from pneumonia on 12 February 2022, at the age of 83.
 He was earlier admitted to the Ruby Hall Clinic in Pune, and was undergoing treatment at the hospital.
-He also had cancer and heart problem prior to his death.
+He also had cancer and heart problems prior to his death.